Without proper care, enamel baths can easily end up looking and feeling less than fresh.

 If a deep clean is required, you can always opt for commercial cleaning chemicals.

-Bathroom chemicals such as those from Cif and Domestos tend to be very effective at tackling this kind of problem, however, always test them on an inconspicuous area before committing to cleaning the entire bathtub.
+Bathroom cleaners such as those from Cif and Domestos tend to be very effective at tackling this kind of problem, however, always test them on an inconspicuous area before committing to cleaning the entire bathtub.

 If in doubt about a chemical’s suitability for your tub, check with the manufacturer to be on the safe side.